saberpowers/swinging-fast-and-slow/README.md

 │   ├── cassis
 │   ├── saberseminar
 │   └── tas
-├── figures                             # results in .pdf and .png form ├── package                             # R package
+├── data                                # not tracked by git; see below ├── figures                             # results in .pdf and .png form ├── models                              # not tracked by git; see below ├── package                             # R package
 │   └── swingfastslow
 ├── renv                                # reproducible environment files